gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough3.md

 ### Building A Dashboard ([12:40](https://youtu.be/9uaHRWj04D4?t=12m40s))

-We can compose more complex 'dashboards' by assembling single views but varying either their encoding or the data that is encoded.
+We can compose more complex 'dashboards' by assembling single views but varying either their encoding or the data that are encoded.
 To illustrate, let's first identify the four single view types that we will compose with (all of these we have considered above, but are shown here again for clarity).

 ```elm {v}
 histogram : Spec